Quickmarble/censor/README.md

 the option `-T` may be used to redefine T;
 the option `-D` may be used for the following presets:
 `-D50`, `-D55`, `-D65`.
+If the input image is png or jpeg and it has an embedded colour profile, that profile will be copied into the analysis image.

 Analyse a palette from an image `input.png`:
 ```